-The 5-year analysis allows for a first assessment of the overall frequency and spatial distribution of mesocyclones in the Swiss domain.
+The 5 year analysis allows a first assessment of the overall frequency and spatial distribution of mesocyclones in the Swiss

+- domain.
 The absolute maximum of detections lies in the Southern Prealps.
-The Monte Lema radar, situated in this region, detects approximately 60 % of all mesocyclones, with the other half being distributed rather evenly between the other four radars.
-Smaller, local maxima lie in the Prealpine valleys to the north of the Alps, such as in the Bernese Alps, the Napf region and the Zurich Oberland.
-This spatial distribution parallels that of hailstorms (NCCS, 2021).

-Clear characteristics emerge and show parallels to other features of convection in Switzerland, such as the importance of the synoptic flow and the pronounced diurnal cycle.
-Southwesterly flow is the most conducive for mesocyclone occurrence, followed by westerly and southerly flow.
-The diurnal cycle of mesocyclone initiation shows a clear peak in the late-afternoon hours and a minimum in the early-morning hours, mirroring the diurnal cycle of thunderstorms in general.
+Monte Lema radar, situated in this regionsregion, detects approximately 50-60 % of all mesocyclones, with the other half being distributed rather evenly between the other 4 radars.
+Smaller, local maxima lie in the Prealpine valleys to the North of the Alps, such as in the Bernese Alps, the Napf region and the Zurich Oberland.
+This spatial distribution parallels that of hailstorms (NCCS, 2021). - Clear characteristics emerge and show parallels to other features of convection in Switzerland, such as the importance of the synoptic flow and the pronounced diurnal cycle.
+Southwesterly flow is the most conducive for mesocyclone occurrence, followed by Westerly and Southerly flow.
+The diurnal cycle of mesocyclone initiation shows a clear peak in the late afternoon hours and a minimum in the early morning hours, mirroring the diurnal cycle of thunderstorms in general.
 Size metrics such as area and track length however indicate that the few storms occurring during the minimum tend to be larger and last longer.
-This tendency can also be observed in hailstorms (Nisi et al., 2018), indicating a probable overlap between the two storm populations.
-The importance of southwesterly flow to convection in central and western Europe is also shown in Wapler and James (2014) and Mohr et al. (2020), which highlights the significance of synoptic flow for large regions.
+This tendency can also be observed in hailstorms (Nisi et al., 2018), indicating a probable overlap between the - 370 two storm populations.
+The importance of Southwesterly flow to convection in central and Western Europe is also shown in (Wapler and James, 2014) and (Mohr et al., 2020), which highlights the significance of synoptic flow for large regions.
 With mesocyclones being rather rare events, longer timelines are necessary to establish robust assessments of interannual variability and seasonal trends.
 The spatial distribution can also be evaluated more robustly with a longer analysis period, as low-activity regions are currently dominated by the characteristics of single events.
-Data prior to 2016 were not used in this study, as major changes in the radar network took place at that time.
+An extension to past data was not made - 375 Data prior to 2016 was not used in this study, as multiple sources of heterogeneity would need to be introduced major changes in the radar network took place at that time.

+A first investigation of terrain interactions.
 The spatial distribution of both thunderstorms and mesocyclones shows that terrain has a clear influence on the initiation of convection.
-Similarly, the inner Alpine regions are devoid of mesocyclones, indicating that steep, high-altitude environments have a negative influence on rotational dynamics.
+Similarly, the inner Alpine regions are devoid of mesocyclones, indicating that steep, high altitude environments have a negative influence on rotational dynamics.
 Rotational metrics show a negative correlation with increasingly high altitudes as well.

-After establishing this first-time assessment of mesocyclones in Switzerland, future work is required to clarify the severe-weather consequences of mesocyclones in Switzerland and further investigate the interactions with the complex terrain.
+After establishing this first time assessment of mesocyclones in Switzerland, future work is required to clarify the severe weather consequences of mesocyclones in Switzerland and further investigate the interactions with the complex terrain.